*CASE STUDY: We Defeated HOA Bullies

 The developer-controlled HOA balked at the request to retroactively approve Bob’s landscaping.
-It also refused to return his $10,000 landscaping deposit unless he removed a portion of the landscaping that the HOA was upset about: a stairway.
+It also refused to return his $10,000 landscaping deposit unless he removed a portion of the landscaping that the HOA was upset about a stairway.
 A stairway that, in fact, met the HOA’s own standards.

-The bottom line: the HOA was outraged it did not have the opportunity to sign off on Bob’s stairway first.
+The bottom line: the HOA was outraged that it did not have the opportunity to sign off on Bob’s stairway first.

 “The demands the [HOA] was forcing upon my family had crossed over from a differing of opinions to blatant attempts to ‘punish’ my family,” Bob said.

 “I have always taken pride in my ability to work well with others,” Bob told the R&H Marketing Department.